ssugar/senseHCMC-ELK/README.md

 ###Install Logstash###
     wget https://download.elasticsearch.org/logstash/logstash/packages/debian/logstash_1.4.2-1-2c0f5a1_all.deb
     dpkg -i logstash_1.4.2-1-2c0f5a1_all.deb
-  Then copy the logstash.conf available in cookbooks/ss_logstash/files/default to /etc/logstash/conf.d/logstash.conf.
+  Then copy the logstash.conf file available in this project at: [cookbooks/ss_logstash/files/default/logstash.conf](cookbooks/ss_logstash/files/default/logstash.conf) to: /etc/logstash/conf.d/logstash.conf.
 When that is done:

     service logstash restart